-Now it can be hard to show any one of these things toward some people.
-Sometimes a person’s behaviors can be so obnoxious or rude that it seems impossible to even tolerate them.
-But it has been my experience that, often times, it is these very people who need love and kindness.
+Now it can be hard to show any of those things to some people.
+Sometimes a person’s behaviors can be so obnoxious or rude that it seems impossible to tolerate them.
+But it has been my experience that, oftentimes, it is these very people who need love and kindness.

 Their behaviors can actually be an indication that they don’t love themselves and aren’t happy with who they are.
 In this respect, being an example of someone who is can defuse what seems like an attack, and turn the situation into a more positive one.